smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 ALTER USER <username> WITH SUPERUSER;
 ```

-Alternativey you can use the [GRANT](https://tableplus.com/blog/2018/04/postgresql-how-to-grant-access-to-users.html) command to limit the users permissions.
+Alternatively you can use the [GRANT](https://tableplus.com/blog/2018/04/postgresql-how-to-grant-access-to-users.html) command to limit the user's permissions.
 In the future, you can log in to PostgreSQL using this new user.
 Next, you'll need to run the following command to add a new database for the Policy Server to manage:
 ```
 CREATE DATABASE <database_name>;
 ```